Biden camp warns rivals, says attacking former VP ‘not the way' to improve polls

 HOUSTON -- Joe Biden's campaign offered a warning to the former vice president's 2020 Democratic primary rivals after Thursday night’s debate: “Attacking Joe Biden is not the way to advance yourself in the polls.”

-From the spin room in at Texas Southern University in Houston on Thursday, Biden campaign officials briefed reporters after what they called a “stellar night” and “forceful, passionate performance” from the former vice president.
+From the spin room at Texas Southern University in Houston on Thursday, Biden campaign officials briefed reporters after what they called a “stellar night” and “forceful, passionate performance” from the party's frontrunner.

 BIDEN MOCKS SANDERS: 'FOR A SOCIALIST YOU'VE GOT A LOT MORE CONFIDENCE IN CORPORATE AMERICA THAN I DO'